Before the Rain (1994 film): Themes

 One of the main points of focus in the film is the ethnic clash that existed between Orthodox Macedonians and the Albanian Muslim minority in the early 1990s.
 It offers a view on how sociocultural norms and mechanisms can give rise to nationalism that grows into phobia of the foreign.
 Additionally, through the character of Aleksandar, the film offers a view of the "cultural shock" and foreignness he experiences upon reintegrating and returning to his home country after being away.

-Production

-The creation of the film served partly as a homecoming for Manchevski, who had lived in New York City since the 1980s.
-That said, the film was initially not set in Macedonia.
-Manchevski had originally hoped to sidestep political specifics by setting the film in an anonymous country.